TARAK0506/TARAK0506/README.md

 **I am deeply passionate about problem-solving and enthusiastic about Data Science, with a strong drive to address real-life challenges.
 My profound interest in Data Science fuels my eagerness to contribute to open source projects.
 My goal is to develop a career in Data Science, leveraging my skills and enthusiasm to make a meaningful impact.**

+- 👨🏻‍💻 I Love Problem Solving <br>
 - 🌱 I’m currently learning ...
 Data Science <br>
-- 👨‍ I graduated with a Bachelor of Technology degree from GMR Institute of Technology. <br>
+- 👨‍💻 I graduated with a Bachelor of Technology degree from GMR Institute of Technology. <br>
 - 🤝 Talk to me about Data Science and DSA.
 - 🔭 Areas of Interest : Machine Learning, Deep Learning, Natural Language Processing and Open Cv. <br>
-- 📫How to reach me: tarakaramarao0506@gmail.com
+- 📫 How to reach me: tarakaramarao0506@gmail.com

 <br>